Richard

 Earning a LIV contract in 2022

-Bland is a long-time member of Martin Kaymer’s Cleeks GC and in his three full seasons with LIV, the reliable pro has secured top 24 finishes in the individual standings every time, automatically retaining his team place.
+Richard Bland joined LIV Golf for the very first event at London in 2022.
+He is a long-time member of Martin Kaymer’s Cleeks GC, and in his three full seasons with LIV, the reliable pro has secured top 24 finishes in the Individual Standings every time, automatically retaining his place on the team.

 Bland says that was one of his greatest moments in golf and that he would never want to play for another team.